 Temperament Traits

-Maturity and Energy Levels
+Maturity & Energy

 Both sexes are known for their loyalty, but their styles of affection can differ.